MazinLab/MKIDPipeline/README.md

 `mkidpipe --init`

 This will create three YAML config files (NB "_default" will be appended if the file already exists):
-1. pipe.yaml - The pipeline global configuration file.
+1. `pipe.yaml` - The pipeline global configuration file.
-1. data.yaml - A sample dataset.
+1. `data.yaml` - A sample dataset.
 You'll need to redefine this with your actual data.
-1. out.yaml - A sample output configuration.
+1. `out.yaml` - A sample output configuration.
 You'll need to redefine this as well.

 Each of these files contains extensive comments and irrelevant settings (or those for which the defaults are fine) may be omitted.
-More details for pipe.yaml are in mkidpipeline.pipeline and mkidpipeline.steps.<stepname>.
-More details for the other two are in mkidpipeline.config.
+More details for `pipe.yaml` are in `mkidpipeline.pipeline` and `mkidpipeline.steps.<stepname>`.
+More details for the other two are in `mkidpipeline.config`.
 Data and output yaml files can be vetted with helpful errors by running

 `mkidpipe --vet` in the directory containing your three files.

-To build and reduce this dataset open the pipe.yaml and make sure you are happy with the default `paths`, these should be sensible if you are working on GLADoS.
+To build and reduce this dataset open the `pipe.yaml` and make sure you are happy with the default `paths`, these should be sensible if you are working on GLADoS.
 On dark you'll want to change the `darkdata` folder to `data`.
 If the various output paths don't exist they will be created, though permissions issues could cause unexpected results.
 Using a shared database location might save you some time and is strongly encouraged at least across all of your pipeline runs